 Welcome to our Maple class page!
 On here you will be able to see photos of your child’s learning, information about their learning and important dates and notices.
 Please come back to our page regularly to keep updated, we hope you like it!

-This year the team in Maples class is Mrs Shar and Miss Burley!
+This year the team in Maples class is Mrs Graham and Miss Burley!
 We are all very excited to work with you and learn as we grow throughout the year.